Free standard shipping on orders over $40

 In Summary: The Best Safety Tips for a Woman on How to Be Safe Walking Alone

-The most important thing to remember to be safe walking alone is to be prepared with safety tools such as a pepper spray, a stun gun/Taser, and a personal safety alarm so that you can defend yourself at the very moment danger happens because in such risky situations, every second counts.
+The most important thing to remember to be safe walking alone or coming from a date night is to be prepared with safety tools such as a pepper spray, a stun gun/Taser, and a personal safety alarm so that you can defend yourself at the very moment danger happens because in such risky situations, every second counts.

 blingsting.com Gift Set Mink Rhinestone #1 Stunner Safety Set